Ursula Haverbeck: Biography

 Haverbeck-Wetzel was born in Winterscheid (today part of Gilserberg) and as an adolescent, she was a member of the Jungmädelbund, the female wing of the Hitler Youth for girls aged 10 to 13.
 After World War II, by her own account, she lived in Sweden for four years as a homeland displaced person (Heimatvertriebene) from East Prussia and studied pedagogy, philosophy and linguistics, including two years in Scotland.
 She married her long-time partner Werner Haverbeck, anthroposophic pastor and former SA and SS officer, on 31 July 1970.

 For over fifty years, Haverbeck-Wetzel worked in the political shadow of her husband.
 After her husband's death in 1999, she took over many of his functions including chair of the international adult education establishment Heimvolkshochschule Collegium Humanum in Vlotho, which they both had founded in 1963.
 The Collegium Humanum was first active in the German environmental movement, and from the early 1980s openly turned to the right-wing extremism movement.
-In May 1981, as one of her first actions as an official board member, Haverbeck-Wetzel proclaimed her refusal publicly distance the organisation from its sympathetic view of Adolf Hitler and the Nazi ideology.
+In May 1981, as one of her first actions as an official board member, Haverbeck-Wetzel proclaimed her refusal to publicly distance the organisation from its sympathetic view of Adolf Hitler and the Nazi ideology.

 From 1983 until 1989, Haverbeck-Wetzel was also president of the World Union for Protection of Life (Section Germany) non-governmental organisation, and during her tenure, she disclosed her opposition towards the Western system and the Allied occupation of the Federal Republic of Germany.
 She was temporarily a member of the Ecological Democratic Party (ÖDP).
 In 1989, at the instigation of the ÖDP regional associations Bremen and North Rhine-Westphalia, she was excluded from the party, amongst other reasons because she attempted to organize a right-wing coalition of the ÖDP, NPD, and other groups.